 Perhaps you’re reading this and you know exactly what I mean.
-You know how much of you it takes to do a large function.
-You’re an introvert.
-You’re my people.
+You know how much of you it takes to do a large function because you’re an introvert.

 I have to say that I’ve gotten better at not beating myself up for not being more outgoing.
 This is how I’m wired.
 Often people will make jokes and remarks but I’ve learned that it’s not really about me – it’s that they’re not at ease in the quiet and that’s ok – that’s how they’re wired.

 If you’re in a group and someone is quiet – let them be quiet.
 It doesn’t mean that they’re not enjoying themselves, it’s just how they handle the noise.
 Not everyone is built for mixing and mingling.
 Be ok with that.

 I’ve learned to give myself recovery time after an event.

 On Sunday, I attended a yoga class at my favourite studio (Serendipity Lane) and took my dog on a hike.
 We visited one of my favourite places in the world – a creek by our house that has brought me so much healing at different times in my life- and listened to the ripples of the water and felt the gentle breeze of the now empty tree branches.
 We walked in the forest and felt the calm, steady, presence that is nature.

 I let it feed me, breathed it in, and became grounded again.